CHAPTER CONTENTS

 The NDIS is administered by the National Disability Insurance Agency (NDIA), a federal government agency.
 The NDIA is responsible for assessing applications from people with disability seeking access to supports and services, and subsequently determining the nature of the supports to be provided to successful applicants (participants).

 The law that underpins the NDIS is the National Disability Insurance Scheme Act 2013 (Cth) (NDIS Act).
-There are a number of accompanying Rules, including the National Disability Insurance Scheme (Becoming a Participant) Rules 2016 (Cth) (Becoming a Participant Rules) and the National Disability Insurance Scheme (Supports for Participants) Rules 2013 (Cth) (Supports for Participants Rules).
+There are a number of accompanying Rules including the National Disability Insurance Scheme (Becoming a Participant) Rules 2016 (Cth) (Becoming a Participant Rules) and the National Disability Insurance Scheme (Supports for Participants) Rules 2013 (Cth) (Supports for Participants Rules).

 The NDIA also rely on their Operational Guidelines, however, the guidelines cannot be relied upon when they are inconsistent with the Act and Rules (see Re Drake and Minister for Immigration and Ethnic Affairs (No 2) [1979] AATA 179).

-This chapter will outline the decision-making processes of the NDIA, including the considerations it must make and the steps a person can take if they are not satisfied with a decision made by the NDIA that impacts them.
+This chapter will outline these decision-making processes of the NDIA, including the considerations it must make and the steps a person can take if they are not satisfied with a decision made by the NDIA that impacts them.